-A week long trip cycling through Jordan is a fun way to see this safe and peace-loving country, often referred to as the Switzerland of the Middle East.
-While it’s surrounded by noisy neighbours including Iraq, Syria, Saudi Arabia, Israel and the West Bank, don’t let that deter you from visiting.
+A week long trip cycling through Jordan is a fun way to see this safe and peace-loving country, often referred to as the While it’s surrounded by noisy neighbours including Iraq, Syria, Saudi Arabia, Israel and the West Bank, don’t let that deter you from visiting.
 I’m serious.

 Over the 10 days I was cycling Jordan and exploring the country I never felt unsafe for a second.
 You can expect to be greeted by a warm Welcome to Jordan almost every time you meet someone – except for the folks who can’t crack a smile at customs.

 Cycling Jordan – what you can expect